-Another skin lesion that resembles common warts is caused by a completely different virus known as Molluscum Contagiosum (MC).
+Another skin lesion that resembles common warts is caused by a completely different virus known as Molluscum contagiosum (MC).
 Skin lesions that are caused by MC typically have a round configuration with a central umbilication.
-The condition is self-limited and not associated with squamous cell malignant transformation.
+The condition is self-limiting and not associated with squamous cell malignant transformation.

 These viruses encode for a variety of signal molecules that are responsible for the induction of uncontrolled epithelial cell growth and proliferation.
 The increased epithelial proliferation is usually associated with nuclear dysplasia and loss of the apical configuration of normal epithelial cells.

-Human papillomavirus types 6, 11, 16 and 18 have been linked to an increased risk of malignant transformation, especially in immunocompromised patients.
+HPV types 6, 11, 16, and 18 have been linked to an increased risk of malignant transformation, especially in immunocompromised patients.

 Clinical Presentation of Non-Genital Warts in Children

-Patients can develop new non-genital warts by either autoinoculation, or by acquiring the causative viral agent from skin-to-skin contact with an infected individual or the use of shared equipment with someone who has warts.
-The incubation period for the human papillomavirus is quite long and can range from 1 to 6 months which explains why most patients do not recall being in contact with someone who has had non-genital warts at the time of presentation.
+Patients can develop new non-genital warts by autoinoculation, by acquiring the causative viral agent from skin-to-skin contact with an infected individual, or by the use of shared equipment with someone who has warts.
+The incubation period for HPV is quite long and can range from 1–6 months which explains why most patients do not recall being in contact with someone who has had non-genital warts at the time of presentation.

-Once warts develop, the clinical presentation and the characteristics of the lesions are different depending on the classification of the non-genital wart.
+Once warts develop, the clinical presentation and the characteristics of the lesions differ depending on the classification of the non-genital wart.

 Common warts are characterized by hyperkeratosis; they appear as papules, are rough and have irregular surfaces.
-Their size can range between 1 mm to 1 cm.
+Their size can range between 1 mm and 1 cm.
 They are most commonly seen on the hands and knees of children.

 Deep palmoplantar warts begin as small shiny papules that eventually develop into deep lesions that are round and are sharply defined with a rough hyperkeratotic surface.
 Because of the location of these lesions and due to their deep location, they can cause pain.
 They are found on weight-bearing areas, such as heels and metatarsal heads.
-On hands, they are found in periungual and subungual regions.
+On the hands, they are found in periungual and subungual regions.